JaredXwos/WordBlitz/README.md

 - Create a loading bar XAML
 - Figure out how to allow code to load a grid object
 - Make loading of dictionaries truly async
+- Allow users to delete words before they are checked and score counted

 # How to get started
 1. Send me your Github username, then accept the request to collaborate